bkg68w/URS_PORTAL/docs/mission.md

 ---

 ## Final Word

-We are only at the beginning — but even now it’s clear:
 **URS is not just a framework for physics.**
 It’s a **philosophy of care**,
 a **tool of coherence**,
 and a **commitment to build the future we wish we’d inherited**.

-If you’re with us, you’re not just joining a project.
-You’re helping shape a world where **harmony isn’t a metaphor — it’s a measurable, observable, truth.**
+Help shape a world where **harmony isn’t a metaphor — it’s a measurable, observable, truth.**